THE DESIGN PROCESS

 After obtaining a preliminary bid, we will provide a more detailed estimate for the construction document phase, since we will have a more accurate idea of the scope of work.
 We will usually request an extension to the original contract for the fees for the next phase(s).

 This is the phase in which we produce the drawings (plans, elevations, details and specifications) which you will need to obtain a building permit and to obtain bids from contractors.
-(Sketches from the D.D. phase will not be adequate for building officials.)
+(Drawings from the DD and DR phases will not be adequate for building permit submittal.)
 Most of the costs in this phase are for CADD operators to enter the design elements into the computer.
-The Project Manager will coordinate and review the drawings and “redmark” (make changes) as necessary.
-The Project Manager may be contacting materials manufacturers for information on specifications for their materials.
+The Kastrop Group will coordinate and review the drawings and “redmark” (make changes) as necessary.
+The Kastrop Group may be contacting materials manufacturers for information on specifications for their materials.

-The Project Manager will have the responsibility for the “Presentation” to the necessary government officials.
+The Kastrop Group will have the responsibility for the submittal to the necessary government agencies.
 This is usually the Building Dept., and/or Planning Dept., but can also include an Architectural Review Board, Planning Commissions, Health Dept., etc. We will do whatever presentations are requested (for example, to investors, a Homeowner’s Association, a church building committee, or any interested parties), but any presentations outside the defined “scope of work” will be billed by the hour as “additional services”.
 This phase ends when the proper permits have been received for the project.

 This phase may include helping with bidding and negotiations among contractors.
 It will also include site visits to determine whether the work is proceeding according to the plans.
-This time is typically billed by the hour, since the amount of work varies widely from project to project.
+This time is typically not in the estimated fees, since the amount of work varies widely from project to project.
+Services are billed by the hour on an as-needed basis.

 These are services that are included in the Construction Administration phase:

-If the Contractor has questions about the drawings during construction, they are encouraged to contact our Project Manager directly for answers rather than going through the Client.
+If the Contractor has questions about the drawings during construction, they are encouraged to contact The Kastrop Group directly for answers rather than going through the Client.
 Most licensed contractors have excellent skills for reviewing and interpreting architectural drawings.
 Because this is not a science, however, the Contractor’s judgment may sometimes conflict with the Architect’s specifications.
 In a positive way, we will attempt to provide expertise, or sometimes even make changes based on input from the Contractor (especially if the change can save money or time in construction without negatively impacting the quality of the design).
 For example, a contractor might suggest a material or product that is more readily available than what was specified.
-The architect could explain any difference in quality or appearance to the client and then approve (or disapprove) the change order request.
+The Architect could explain any difference in quality or appearance to the Client and then approve (or disapprove) the change order request.

 A word of caution: It is not wise to exclude the Architect from the Construction Administration process.
 Some contractors may argue that the architectural drawings were inaccurate or incomplete so that they can request “change orders” for fees above and beyond their estimate.
 This causes the Client to be caught in the middle, and can cause delays, costs, and aggravation.
 It could also cause problems getting a final approval by the Building Department, who will check to make sure the construction complies with what was approved.
 The Client should always refer the Contractor to the Architect to clarify any questions about the approved Construction Documents.

-When choosing a contractor, get recommendations from others (including your Architect) and check references to determine whether the work proceeded in a professional and timely manner, what amount of change orders the contractor requested on their project, and whether all subcontractors were well supervised and paid promptly (to avoid mechanic’s liens on your property).
+When choosing a General Contractor, get recommendations from others (including your Architect) and check references to determine whether the work proceeded in a professional and timely manner, what amount of change orders the Contractor requested on their project, and whether all subcontractors were well supervised and paid promptly (to avoid mechanic’s liens on your property).

 Trust your instincts about the type of people you want to work with.
 Don’t forget that the lowest bidder may not be the least expensive in the long run.
 Check with the State Licensing Board and the Better Business Bureau regarding contractors before you sign a contract.
 No matter which General Contractor you choose, we will treat them as our partner on the project team.